 Now, for the other part, of the equation, people, you cannot say that people here are online yet, only a few would buy something online, or even read a review about a restaurant before visiting it.
 So targeting Jordan in your website, wouldn’t bring you much profit :).

-For techies, well, our educational system in the ICT department, is getting worse and worse, colleagues are asking for high pensions, for so little stuff to teach, or worse, they teach wrong, or so much outdated information.
+For techies, well, our educational system in the ICT department, is getting worse and worse, colleges are asking for high pensions, for so little stuff to teach, or worse, they teach wrong, or so much outdated information.
 Universities here are teaching it’s students software methodologies that were proven to not work 15 years ago.
 And after 4 years of studying computer science, the student can barely change the background of his desktop.
 I’ve interviewed a lot of these graduates, and for most of them, I think if they don’t have a degree would be better.

 The other thing, and I think most of the world suffer from it, is that good technical people need to switch to management to get a better salary.
 From my point of view, Technical, and Management are 2 different thing, 10 years of experience in Programming doesn’t make someone to be qualified as a Team leader.
 Also when you promote someone to management, you lose him as an asset as a technical.
 And what he can provide as a technical for him, or for the team he works in. which leads to what we have now in the market, we have good techies, but we don’t have great experienced ones.